TianpeiLuke/SelfStudyNotes/self-study/concentration_measures/README.md

 		- Lipschitz Function of Gaussian Variables
 		- Supremum of Gaussian Process
 		- Concentration of Convex Lipschitz Functions
-		- Concentration on Hypercube
+		- Concentration of Lipschitz Functions on Binary Hypercube
-		- Gaussian Random Projections
 		- Exponential Tails for Self-Bounding Functions
 		- Hypercontractivity of Binary Polynomials
 		- Gaussian Hypercontractivity